SONEINT/Practical-Machine-Learning-PA/README.md

 ![Practical Machine Learning](https://github.com/SONEINT/Practical-Machine-Learning-PA/blob/master/files/PredictionMachineLearning.jpg)

+## Students guide for evaluation

+You should find the **PA_SONEINT files** (md, Rmd and html) in the repository to evaluate the work done.
+The figures shown are also available in the figure folder.

+You should find at the end of the report two piece of code which help me to investigate the data distribution which are inspired from the book I use to help myself to master the Coursera Data Science program ("Exploration de données et méthodes statistiques - Data analysis & Data mining avec le logiciel R" from Lise Bellanger and Richard Tomassone ELLIPSES).
+I recommend this research R book from french CNRS professors and researchers.

+Some of the figures produced by these two pieces of code are available in the additional figures folder for further analysis.

 ## Background

 Using devices such as Jawbone Up, Nike FuelBand, and Fitbit it is now possible to collect a large amount of data about personal